risenW/datasist-doc/contributing.md

 ## Writing tests

 We strongly encourages contributors to write test for their code.
-Like many packages, datasist uses [**pytest**](https://docs.pytest.org/en/latest/)**.**
+Like many other python packages, datasist uses [**pytest**](https://docs.pytest.org/en/latest/) to test its' code.

 All tests should go into the tests sub-directory and placed in the corresponding script.
-The tests folder contains some current examples of tests, and we suggest looking to these for inspiration.
+The tests folder contains some current examples of tests, and we suggest looking through these for inspiration.

 The easiest way to verify that your code is correct is to explicitly construct the result you expect \(expected\), then compare it to the actual result \(output\).

 ### Using pytest

-Here we show an example of a test case we wrote for the **drop\_redundant** function in the **feature\_engineering** module.
+Here, we show an example of a test case written for the **drop\_redundant** function in the **feature\_engineering** module.
 This test is placed in the **test\_feature\_engineering.py** file inside the **tests** folder.
-The function is shown first below.
+The function is shown first below;

 ```python
     def drop_redundant(data):